This post may contain affiliate links. Please read my disclaimer for more information.

 Why Are The Good Coffee Bean Grinders Ridiculously Expensive

-They are expensive because to give you a consistent grind, and they need to be made of conical burrs manufactured out of ceramic or very high-grade steel.
+They need to be made of conical burrs manufactured out of ceramic or very high-grade steel to give you a consistent grind.

 The wiring and calibration have to be perfect so that when you change from one grind setting to another, it always stays consistent.